 Greetings- Elephants will sometimes greet each other by putting their tusks in each other’s mouths.

-Elephant trunks have “fingers” at the end of it to help the elephant grab objects.
-An African Elephant has two “fingers” and an Asian Elephant has one “finger.”
+Elephant trunks have “fingers” at the end of them to help the elephant grab objects.
+An African Elephant has two “fingers,” and an Asian Elephant has one “finger.”

 Largest Land Mammal

 Elephants are around 200 pounds when they are born.
 That’s one big baby!